 If you’re experiencing discomfort and are looking to treat the symptoms, consider the following pain relievers:

-First, you may want to try pain relievers like ibuprofen or naproxen, both of which reduce inflammation.
+First, you may want to try pain relievers like ibuprofen or naproxen, which reduce inflammation.

-For the first several days after getting a cavity filled, you can switch to a toothpaste designed for sensitive teeth.
+For the first several days after filling a cavity, you can switch to a toothpaste designed for sensitive teeth.
 Look for a product containing potassium nitrate, as this ingredient can prevent feelings on the surface of your tooth from spreading to the nerve inside.

 What To Expect When Getting A Cavity Filled